RediSearch/RediSearch/docs/commands/ft.aggregate.md

 defines one or more value parameters.
 Each parameter has a name and a value.

 You can reference parameters in the `query` by a `$`, followed by the parameter name, for example, `$user`.
 Each such reference in the search query to a parameter name is substituted by the corresponding parameter value.
 For example, with parameter definition `PARAMS 4 lon 29.69465 lat 34.95126`, the expression `@loc:[$lon $lat 10 km]` is evaluated to `@loc:[29.69465 34.95126 10 km]`.
 You cannot reference parameters in the query string where concrete values are not allowed, such as in field names, for example, `@loc`.
-To use `PARAMS`, set `DIALECT` to 2.
+To use `PARAMS`, set `DIALECT` to `2` or greater than `2`.
 </details>

 <details open>